-1. How soon can I get in for an initial consultation?
+1. How soon am I able to schedule an initial consultation?

-At Ward Law Offices, LLC, it is our goal to provide excellent customer service to both our current clients and our potential clients.
-We try to meet with potential clients within a day or two of the initial telephone call, but this varies.
+At Ward Potter LLC, it is our goal to provide excellent customer service to both our current clients and our potential clients.
+We try to meet with potential clients within a day or two of the initial telephone call.

 2. What should I bring with me to the initial consultation?

 If you have been served with a petition, please bring it and all related paperwork with you to the initial consultation.
-This will allow the attorney to accurately explain to you what has been filed and how it effects you.
+This will allow your attorney to accurately explain to you what has been filed and how it affects you.